MIT Media Lab

 Email firstname.lastname@example.org with any questions.

-If you cancel your registration for any reason, you must notify us in writing by May 8, 2020 for a refund less a $295 processing fee.
-Cancellations after May 8 are nonrefundable.
+If you cancel your registration for any reason, you must notify us in writing before May 8, 2020 for a refund less a $295 processing fee.
+Cancellations on or after May 8 are nonrefundable.
 You may transfer your registration to another person at any time by providing authorization to us in writing.
 All cancellations and transfer requests should be sent to: email@example.com.

 Attendee Code of Conduct

-The mission of MIT Technology Review is to inform our audience about important new technologies.
+The mission of MIT Technology Review is to bring about better-informed and more conscious decisions about technology through authoritative, influential, and trustworthy journalism.
 We are curating a series of discussions that includes a wide range of views on the most significant technologies and trends of the year.
 We value diversity of ideas and perspectives from our speakers and our audience.
 We are proud to bring varying points of view to our stage, and are committed to providing a respectful environment for our speakers and audience.
 By joining us at an event, you agree to maintain a respectful environment during all parts of the conference.

 By registering for this event, you acknowledge that you may receive promotional messages from the event sponsor(s).
 You may adjust your preferences at any time by clicking on the link in the email.